-Dr. Yao Xiao (蕭堯, he/they/佢) is a scholar of cultural studies, migration, diaspora, Chinese studies, and critical Asian studies.
+Dr. Yao Xiao (蕭堯, they/他/佢) is a scholar of cultural studies, migration, diaspora, Chinese studies, and critical Asian studies.
 Their research explores identities, transnational mobility, cultural memories, inter-Asia relations, and Asia/Africa interface, with a focus on social justice education and participatory, community-engaged methodologies.
 Their collaborative research has appeared in leading international journals, including Cultural Studies, Critical Arts, Postcolonial Directions in Education, and Diaspora, Indigenous, and Minority Education.

 Dr. Xiao is an Associate Editor of Critical Arts: South-North Cultural and Media Studies, a Steering Committee Member of the Centre for Culture, Identity, and Education, and a founding director of Critical Alternatives, a knowledge network committed to unlearning imperialism and platforming pluriversal ways of being.